Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 Origin of the temple:

-The Krishna Temple history dates back to the 15th century.
+The Krishna Temple's history dates back to the 15th century.
 The Kayamkulam Raja established the temple after experiencing a divine vision of Lord Krishna.

-As a result, the temple became an important center of devotion.
-Over time, the Ambalapuzha Temple history evolved, and the shrine gained prominence across Kerala.
+As a result, the temple became an important centre of devotion.
+Over time, the Ambalapuzha Temple's history evolved, and the shrine gained prominence across Kerala.

 Growth Under Royal Patronage